liclac/proxything/README.md

 The default (and currently only) implementation uses a backgrund thread and an ASIO service as a task queue, to queue up synchronous disk operations on that thread.
 This keeps the server thread(s) responsive, and shouldn't become a bottleneck before your disk IO does (a claim that needs benchmarking to back up; increasing the number of IO threads is easy though).

+Atomic writes are used to ensure that if two threads connect to the same server, they will not corrupt the cache.
+Cache data is asynchronously written to a temporary file, which is then moved over the destination file.
+Race conditions are thus resolved by that the last one to finish overwrites the other.

 A couple of quick-fire choices:

 * In a "real" application, there would likely be a clear separation of subsystems (proxy, cache, etc), all with access to the application configuration (merged between commandline arguments and a configuration file).
 Not necessary here, as it's a very simple application, and all the configuration options we have can be set by `app` on startup.